Mathwell/Mathwell.github.io/_posts/2019-06-30-getting_friends_with_css.markdown

 ### **Trick#1.
 Red Borders to the Resque**

 Guessing all padding,  marging, positions and sizing could give you are great misery - trust me, I've been there.
-To save yourself sanity simply use this short jQuery in console.
+To save yourself sanity simply use this short jQuery in a Dev Tool console.
 It really does the magic!

 ```